pierreaubert/autoEQ/README.md

 A small set of functions and constants used by the other crates but you are unlikely to be interested.

-### src-ui-backend
+### src-audio

-The backend take care of all the Audio activities (from recording to playing).
-It does not use WebAudio but CamillaDSP and Symphonia.
+This backend take care of all the Audio activities (from recording to playing).
 It also provides support for IIR filters, SPL computations etc

-The backend also make the interface with autoeq.
-It should be splitted in 2 crates.
+### src-hal

+This crate builds a HAL (Audio Driver on MacOS) such that you can redirect all your music to this driver and benefit from corrected sounds all the time.

+### src-confbar

+This crate allows you to configure the above driver and is conveniently available from the menubar.

 ### src-ui-frontend